rharris-nitro/pythonExercise1/docs/local-environment.md

 task up USE_DEBUG=true
 ```

-The same can be done for the test image.
+The same can be done for the test image

+See \[debugging.md\] for more info